kennethtran93/playtime/README.md

 of CI_Controller, and so that each sets the 'pagebody' view parameter properly before calling the inherited "render" method.
 Oops - we need to strip the common data from the views too!

+# 4 - Cleaned Up

+Going through each of the new site pages, I see there are still links to be cleaned up, for instance on the homepage, links to some of the diner menu pages.
+I found similar fixes were needed on the contact, blog and about pages.

+I also removed the class="active" from the navbar area - I don't see it used, and we will address that later if needed.